 "Yes.
 If I may be so bold as to say so...
 You both have experienced similar hardships in the name of love.
 You were a girl very much in love with someone who made you very happy.
 Until unforeseen circumstances brought the death of your relationship, that is.
 But you see, Daenerys grows as a character despite those hardships.
 No, it is because of her marriage to Khal Drogo and the khalasar lifestyle that she has become an independent young woman who still harbors kindness and compassion in her heart.
 I can see that in you."

 "I...
 I don't know what to say."

-"I do not think it's too cynical to say that things happen, whether or not you want them to.
+"I don't think it's too cynical to say that things happen, whether or not you want them to.
 Regardless of the reasons why your relationship came to an end, you should be able to look back on those days and appreciate them.
 Don't mourn over your memories ― allow them to make you stronger.
 You were happy with him for however long you two were together.
 I doubt you could have asked for more, considering the fact it could have been worse, right?"

 "Don't sell yourself short.
 Your words make a lot of sense.
-Love usually doesn't make sense, and doesn't have to make sense, but... you make me want to believe love can make sense."
-Baralai does not look away when he spies the beginnings of a real smile on her lovelorn face, does not know why he cannot bring himself to look away, spellbound by the soft intensity in her glistening eyes.
+I mean, love doesn't usually make sense, and it doesn't have to make sense, but... you make me want to believe love can make sense," she says, lost in thought until she looks at him.
+"Thank you, for being so understanding."

 Baralai spies the beginnings of a true smile on her lovelorn face, does not know why he cannot bring himself to look away.

 Spellbound by the soft intensity of her glowing eyes, he smiles.
 "You're welcome."